AndreasOpedal/cilsg/submission/README.md

 ## Notebooks

-As mentioned before, notebooks are meant to give the user a better understanding of the code.
-(Maybe say that there are plots, ...)
+Notebooks are meant to give the user a better understanding of the code implemented in `src/`.
+Their goal is to provide the mathematical background, clarify the code, and creating plots to better illustrate how the algorithm learns the weights.